Getting a YouTube API Key

 Note, that if you don’t use your API key for a while (like 60 days), YouTube may revoke it and you won’t be able to use the API key in that project again - you’ll see a weird error about exceeding your quota.
 To get around this, simply create a new project and repeat the steps above in part I.

-Using Your YouTube API Key
+Using Your API Key

 Congratulations!
-Now that you have a YouTube API Key, you can use it to scrape public YouTube data!
-If you’re accessing the YouTube Data API directly, just provide this value as the key GET parameter in your HTTP requests.
+Now that you have an API Key, you can use it to scrape public data such as YouTube videos!
+If you’re accessing the YouTube Data API directly, just provide this value as the key

 You can also use the Stevesie Data Platform to scrape YouTube data as CSV files.
 Simply head to the YouTube Search Integration (or any other endpoint) and paste in your API key: